Relational Communication: Equilibrium

-Proposition~\ref{PrOpt} shows that the decision rule and message rule in any optimal equilibrium can be calculated in two steps.
+Proposition~\ref{pr:opt} shows that the decision rule and message rule in any optimal equilibrium can be calculated in two steps.
 First, the decision rule is characterized without reference to the message rule.
 The decision rule is point-wise equal to the second-best decision $\rho_*(m)$ given by~(\ref{dstar}).
 For each message $m$, the second-best decision $\rho_*(m)$ can be found as follows.
 If $d=\rho_{FB}(m)$ satisfies the constraint of (\ref{dstar}), then $\rho_*(m)=\rho_{FB}(m)$.
-Otherwise $\rho_*(m)$ is such that $d=\rho_*(m)$ satisfies the constraint of (\ref{dstar}) with equality.
-Second, given $\rho_*$ and thus $u_*$, the message rule $\mu_*$ solves the \emph{monotone persuasion} problem (\ref{mustar}): it maximizes the expected joint payoff $\mathbb{E}[u_*(\mu(\theta))]$ over all monotone message rules $\mu$.
+Otherwise $\rho_*(m)$ is the unique decision $d$ that lies between $\rho_R(m)$ and $\rho_{FB}(m)$ and satisfies the constraint of (\ref{dstar}) with equality.
+Second, given $\rho_*$ and thus $u_*$, the message rule $\mu_*$ solves the \emph{monotone persuasion} problem (\ref{mustar}): it maximizes the expected joint payoff $\mathbb{E}[u_*(\mu(\theta))]$ over all monotone message rules $\mu$.\footnote{ We have restricted attention to pure-strategy equilibria.
+Proposition~\ref{pr:opt} would continue to hold if we instead restricted attention to equilibria where the receiver uses a pure strategy.
+Indeed, since $u_S$ is supermodular, in any such equilibrium, the sender's incentive constraint implies that the decision outcome must be monotone, with randomizations only at a countable set of states which -- since $\theta$ has a density -- do not affect expected payoffs.
+Moreover, Proposition~\ref{pr:opt} would continue to hold without restriction to pure strategies for either player if we additionally assume that $\partial ^2 u_S(d,\theta)/\partial d\partial \theta=\beta'(\theta)\gamma'(d)$ for some increasing functions $\beta$ and $\gamma$ -- as, for example, in Assumption \ref{quad}.
+Under this additional assumption, in any mixed-strategy equilibrium, the sender's incentive constraint implies that a higher state induces a higher expectation of $\gamma(d)$, with randomizations by the sender only at a countable set of states.
+Thus, as far as payoffs are concerned, we can restrict attention to equilibria with a pure monotone message rule.
+Given this restriction and the assumption that payoffs are concave in the decision, the second-best decision rule is pure and so is the receiver's strategy in any optimal equilibrium.}